ngalamac/Ngala-Portfolio/README.md

 # 📖 Portfolio Project: Desktop version<a name="about-project"></a>

 This webpage shows a sneak peek into the project I have developed and deployed, showcasing my skills in HTML and CSS.
-A mobile responsive portfolio landing page.
+A mobile and desktop responsive portfolio landing page.
+Please watch this [introductory video](https://www.loom.com/share/fea0296fdf674e5e9debfb5799d64564?sid=d508f8af-d3b0-4062-acdd-23e586a512f0) to learn more about this project.

 **[Desktop Portfolio Project]** is an HTML and CSS project